-Police Officer Daniel J. Conley was walking his Hill District beat in the pre-dawn hours of December 30, 1922, when he encountered a group of young men on Wylie Avenue.
+Police Officer Daniel John Conley was walking his Hill District beat in the pre-dawn hours of December 30, 1922, when he encountered a group of young men on Wylie Avenue.

 As he was questioning the men, one of them drew a pistol and shot him.
-Conley was found later that morning, still alive, by a fellow officer.
-He was pronounced dead soon after being transported to the hospital.
+Found later that morning, still alive, by a fellow officer, Conley was pronounced dead soon after being transported to the hospital.
 His assailants had escaped.

 The police put out a dragnet.
 Dozens of Black men were arrested and a shoot to kill order was issued.
 All to no avail.